 The bike factory district is a blank spot on the Minsk tourist map, and there is no doubt it won't be on your bucket list, either.
-Street art tourism is an inevitable choice, but Soviet monumental art is defo worth seeing to expand your sense of place.
+Street art tourism is an inevitable choice, but Soviet monumental art is worth seeing to expand your sense of place.
 Keep in mind this overlooked lead you may still want to follow.

-The smell of chocolate might tempt you to stroll down Partyzanski Avenue to grab some local sweets at the Kamunarka factory (Aranskaya str, 18).
+The smell of chocolate might tempt you to stroll down Partyzanski Avenue to grab some local sweets at the Kamunarka factory (Aranskaya str.
+18).
 It would be ideal to pay a visit on the evening of a clear day so you can watch the sun disappear over the horizon while walking through the monochrome surroundings (concrete landscapes can be inspiring!).

 Partyzanski avenue 2/4